cozy/cozy-ui/react/Infos/Readme.md

     <Infos text="My small persistent information! " />
     <Infos text="In a slightly different style" className='u-maw-none u-bdrs-0'/>
     <Infos
         text="My small persistent information, with an icon.
-And lot of text ?
+And a lot of text ?
 Again and again..." icon="info"
     />
     <Infos
         actionButton={<Button theme="danger" label="A CTA button" />}
         title="Infos breaking news"
         text="My small persistent information, with an icon.
-And lot of text ?
+And a lot of text ?
 Again and again..." icon="warning"
         isImportant
     />